jordanbalsamo/three-challenges/challenge-1/challenge-1-readme.md

 ### Data tier: Azure SQL.

   Azure SQL PaaS will provide the basis for the data tier.
 Cheap and efficient means of storing structured data.
 Basic SKU's cost <£5 monthly.
 PaaS offering also eliminates the challenge of patching / maintenance.

+  For this MVP there will be a firewall that is open to trusted Azure services (to enable Function to interact with data tier).
+Though - in recognition that this isn't the strongest from a security perspective - there is an upgrade path to place the SQL Server instances in their own subnet and enable service endpoints for the Azure function.

 ## How to run